-Inside data > mydoc create a YAML file called something like definitions.yml.
+Inside the \data folder, create a YAML file called something like definitions.yml.
 Add the definitions for each of your tooltips here like this:

 basketball: "Basketball is a sport involving two teams of five players each competing to put a ball through a small circular r im 10 feet above the ground.
-Basketball requires players to be in top physical condition, since they spend most of the game running back and forth along a 94-foot-long floor."
+Basketball requires players to be in top physical condition, since they spend most of the game ru nning back and forth along a 94-foot-long floor."